Knee Joint Doctor/Total Knee Replacement Surgeon in New York City

 Knee pain is extremely common.
 It can also be debilitating.
 The pain can become so severe that simple day-to-day tasks like climbing stairs or walking become agonizing chores.
 For some patients, conservative treatments such as pain medications, physical therapy, or steroid injections may help.
 In others, surgery is required.
 In fact, more than 700,000 total knee replacement surgeries are performed in the United States each year.

 If you experience knee pain, finding a local knee joint doctor is the first step in addressing it.
-A knee joint doctor may be a rheumatologist or, in more advanced disease, a total knee replacement surgeon, such as an orthopedic surgeon.
+A knee joint doctor may be a total knee replacement surgeon, such as an orthopedic surgeon.
 This knee joint doctor will evaluate the cause of your knee pain and determine the best course of treatment.

 Knee pain may be acute or chronic.
 Acute knee pain may resolve on its own, or it may require surgery.
 Acute knee pain that continues for more than three to six months is considered chronic knee pain.
 Chronic knee pain is not likely to resolve on its own.

 Some forms of acute knee pain and most forms of chronic knee pain ultimately require at least one surgical procedure — many require total knee replacement surgery.

 The main indication for total knee replacement is osteoarthritis.
 Osteoarthritis is a degenerative condition of the joint surfaces that occurs when the protective ends of the bones and joints break down and wear away.
 Without cartilage cushions, the bones often rub painfully against one another.
 Most cases of osteoarthritis are progressive, meaning they get worse with time.
 Drugs and joint injections may delay surgery, but most patients with moderate to severe knee osteoarthritis will eventually need the services of a total knee replacement surgeon.

 New York City, Staten Island, and Jersey City are home to many world-class knee joint doctors who specialize in the medical and surgical treatment of osteoarthritis.